DominikBuchner/apscale/README.md

 If you are using inline barcodes you can take a look at https://github.com/DominikBuchner/demultiplexer.
 If you are already starting with **demultiplexed** data please copy them into 2_demultiplexing/data.

-### Configuring the settings
+### Configuring the general settings

 Associated with every project Apscale with generate an Excel sheet in the project folder called "Settings.xlsx".
 It is divided into a seperate sheets for every module and a 0_general_settings tab.
 By default Apscale will set 'cores to use' to all available cores on the system the project is created - 2 but this can be lowered if the capacity is needed for other processes on your computer.
+Apscale only works with compressed data, so it takes compressed data as input and has compressed data as output.
+The compression level can be set in the general settings as well.
+Its default value is 6 since this is the default value of gzip.
+The higher the compression level, the longer Apscale will take to process the data and vice versa, so if runtime is an issue you can lower the compression level and if disk space is a concern the compression level can be set to 9 as maximum value.

+### Configuring the specific settings

+Apscale gives default values for most of its settings.
+They can be changed if desired, please refer to the manual of vsearch and cutadapt for further information.
+The only value Apscale needs from the user is the primers used and the expected length of the fragment excluding which is used for quality filtering.